serrano-s/cse447-wi23/README.md

+# Summary of how to compile

+From the root of the repo, run the command `bundle exec jekyll build`.

+That will create and populate a directory called `_site`.
+Then just copy the contents of `_site` up to a CSE server and place them in `/cse/web/courses/cse447/23wi/`.

+(The main file that will need to be updated throughout the term is `_data/calendar.yml`, with slides added to `assets/slides/`.)

 # Just the Class

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: